HSRLCLab/SmartFactory_Box-Sortic/README.md

 > * Use the same Handshake and Communication-Sequence for your carrier as documented in  [SmartFactory-Sortic](https://github.com/LMazzole/SmartFactory-Sortic).

 ### ToDo's
+#### Hardware
+- [ ] Only if a package is loaded or not is detected.
+It cannot be detected how full the box is. therefore the sensor concept has to be reworked.
+- [ ] The battery of the box must be recharged by hand.
+Inductive charging while waiting would be desirable.
+- [ ] Cable routing and mounting must be revised.
+#### Software
 The open ToDo's can be found in the Documentation on the [GitHub-Page](https://lmazzole.github.io/SmartFactory_Box-Sortic/todo.html)

 ### Contributors